Further Results on Rendering Geometric Intersection Graphs Sparse by Dispersion: Hardness of on Unweighted Intervals and in Higher Dimensions

 \Cref{thm:3p_iff_gged_edgeless_wig} can be extended to show that {\ggedabrv} is strongly \NP-hard for $\acyclic$ and $\nokclique$.
 By the chordality of interval graphs, it is sufficient to obtain a graph in $\nokclique$ when $k =3$ for obtaining a graph in $\acyclic$.
 For the general case of $k$, we add the intervals of $\B$ to $\I_A$ $k-1$ times.
-We also add $k-2$ intervals $(r(\B_{i}),\ell(\B_{i+1}))$ for all $i \in [m-1]_0$.
-Note that each interval of $\I$ forms a $k$-clique when intersecting with $\B$.
+Each interval of $\B$ is now a $(k-1)$-clique and $\B$ is a disjoint union of $(k-1)$-cliques.
+We also add $k-2$ intervals $(r(\B_{i}),\ell(\B_{i+1}))$ (the free spaces) for all $i \in [m-1]_0$.
+Then any free space is a $(k-2)$-clique.
+Note that each interval of $\I$ forms a $k$-clique when intersecting with any interval of $\B$, and a $(k-1)$-clique when moved to any $(r(\B_{i}),\ell(\B_{i+1}))$.
 Thus, moving the intervals to the free spaces is equivalent to removing all $k$-cliques from $\I_A$.
 This yields the following.

 \begin{corollary} \ggedabrv[\acyclic] and \ggedabrv[\,\nokclique] are strongly \NP-hard on unweighted intervals. \end{corollary}